alexfoglia1/NuclearFissionSimulator/README.md

 ## Notes

 Developed on a Ubuntu Machine.
-Should work on Windows/Mac OS but never tested.
+In order to build in Windows, Visual Studio 2015 is required.

 ## Credits